 So what are the best rods?
-I suppose many fishermen will reach for a high modular graphite high performance rod with sensitive enough to detect a trout fart a mile upstream.
+I suppose many fishermen will reach for a high modular graphite high performance rod with enough sensitivity to detect a trout fart a mile upstream.

 Well, for dead drifting I go in the opposite direction.
 I prefer a cheap and durable solid tip rod and a mostly glass blank.
 The presentation is all about softness, I want a rod soft enough to cast out an unweighted worm, but gentle enough that the shock does not cause it to fly of.